simolus3/drift/docs/content/en/docs/platforms.md

 {{% alert title="A note on ffi and Android"  %}}
 > `package:moor/ffi.dart` is the recommended moor implementation for new Android apps.
   However, there are some smaller issues on some devices that you should be aware of:

+  - Using `sqlite3_flutter_libs` will include prebuilt binaries for 32-bit `x86` devices which you
+    probably won't need.
+You can apply a [filter](https://github.com/simolus3/sqlite3.dart/tree/master/sqlite3_flutter_libs#included-platforms) in your `build.gradle` to remove those binaries.
   - Opening `libsqlite3.so` fails on some Android 6.0.1 devices.
 This can be fixed by setting `android.bundle.enableUncompressedNativeLibs=false` in your `gradle.properties` file.
     Note that this will increase the disk usage of your app.
 See [this issue](https://github.com/simolus3/moor/issues/895#issuecomment-720195005)